android2221/helm-get-values/README.md

-# get-values
+# helm-get-values
-Helm plugin to grab default values from charts and append to your values.yaml
+A helm plugin to allow for easy application of a charts default values when using helm dependencies